zhousarah/azure-compute-docs/articles/container-instances/container-instances-config-map.md

 ```

 ### [REST](#tab/rest)
-Request a container group from a standby pool using [Create or Update](/rest/api/standbypool/standby-virtual-machine-pools/create-or-update)
+Apply the config map settings stored in the container group profile using [Create or Update](/rest/api/container-instances/container-groups/create-or-update)

 ```HTTP
 PUT